• Skip to primary navigation

 Store your onion in plastic wrap (tightly wrapped) or in a reusable storage bag.
 The onion will stay fresh for up to 10 days.

 Did you know you can freeze onions?
 Chop them the way you like, and then put them in a freezer bag.
 Make sure all of the air is removed.
 Properly frozen, they’ll keep around 6 months.
-This is a great prep-ahead method for sauces and soups!
+This is a great prep-ahead method for healthy sauces and healthy soups!

 Note: Onions do not need to be stored in the fridge before they are cut.
 They’ll keep well in a cool and dry place for about a month.
 Sometimes onions get mushy faster when put in the fridge so it’s something I never do.